adarobin/rundeck/README.md

 # Image details

 1. Based on CentOS 7
-1. Supervisor, Apache2, and rundeck
+1. Supervisor, MySQL, and rundeck
 1. No SSH.
 Use docker exec or [nsenter](https://github.com/jpetazzo/nsenter)
 1. If RUNDECK_PASSWORD is not supplied, it will be randomly generated and shown via stdout.
 1. Supply the EXTERNAL_SERVER_URL or it will default to https://0.0.0.0:4443